 Grocery store bakeries, unlike regular people’s kitchens, also get to make like a hundred different items everyday.
 Duuude, how cool is that?
 So what happens when they have to make that much stuff?
 Will it be good?
 Will it be gross?
 Will it be both?

 My mind boggles at the possibilities.

 So every time I plan my entire weekend around going to casually stroll by a grocery store, I go straight for my favorite section: the bakery.
 Oh, the sweets that abound there!
-Muffins, cupcakes, cookies, chocolate-covered macaroons, cakes shaped like cookies, cupcakes shaped into a cake, a cake shaped into a cupcake (hmm, I’m sensing a theme here).
+Lemon poppy seed muffins, chocolate cupcakes, peanut butter cookies, chocolate-covered macaroons, cakes shaped like cookies, cupcakes shaped into a cake, a cake shaped into a cupcake (hmm, I’m sensing a theme here).

 I feel like a kid in a candy store there… but with less candy and more baked goods shaped like other baked goods.

 One of the cases that I always have to check out is the muffin case.
 (And of course, the doughnut case, the cookies case, and all of the other cases… #SweetToothProblems).
-Imagine all of the goodness in this case: double chocolate chip muffins, blueberry muffins, pistachio (!!) muffins, strawberry streusel muffins, and… drumroll please: banana muffins.
+Imagine all of the goodness in this case: double chocolate muffins, blueberry muffins, pistachio (!!) muffins, more chocolate chip muffins, strawberry streusel muffins, and… drumroll please: banana muffins.